vetinari/sftp-find/README.md

 - \-empty

-Shortcut for `-size 0`, note that it does not match empty directories
+Shortcut for `-size 0`, note that it only matches empty directories when used with `-depth`.

 - \-mtime TIME